 We believe in working to embody our values in all aspects of life.
 We strive to do what is right, not what is easy.

 We recognize the many ways that rope communities and education can be inaccessible.
-HK as an educational program will work to make it possible to participate for all individuals who desire to do so.
+HK will work to make it possible to participate in our offerings for all individuals who desire to do so, so long as they can align themselves with our community standards.

 We work to create a learning environment where each individual feels welcome and empowered.
-We seek to honor the experience of all students and hold space for people to show up as their authentic selves.
+We seek to foster a space where people can be respected as their authentic selves.

 We work to approach people we interact with in a way that validates and acknowledges their individual experiences.
 We desire to navigate situations in a way that leaves everyone feeling seen, heard, and cared for, regardless of the outcome.